 With the help of these battery tips, you should be able to use your MacBook for a longer time on a single charge.
-It’s important to note that while these suggestions are helpful for all, you should make sure to follow only those you’re comfortable with, or those that aren’t getting in the way of your productivity and workflows.

 1. Lower the screen brightness